Marker Logo

 Notable Places.
 In addition, it is included in the Maryland, Rockville's African American Heritage Walking Tour series list.
 A significant historical year for this entry is 1872.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 39° 5.038′ N, 77° 9.1′ W. Marker was in Rockville, Maryland, in Montgomery County.
-Marker was on Courthouse Square (West Montgomery Ave.) west of Maryland Avenue.
+It was on Courthouse Square (West Montgomery Ave.) west of Maryland Avenue.
 Touch for map.
 Marker was in this post office area: Rockville MD 20850, United States of America.
 Touch for directions.

 Red Brick Courthouse Marker - panel on left at the sidewalk, image.
 Click for full size.

-Photographed By Richard E. Miller, June 14, 2011
+Photographed by Richard E. Miller, June 14, 2011

 2. Red Brick Courthouse Marker - panel on left at the sidewalk,

+Related marker.
 Click here for another marker that is related to this marker.
 This marker has been replaced with the linked marker.

 Additional keywords.
 Reconstruction